 2. Responsive web design reduces bounce rate and keeps customers on your website [top]

-Have you ever visited a website and felt the urge of leaving it because it was too hard to pinch, zoom and read the text?
+Have you ever visited a website and felt the urge to leave it because it was too hard to pinch, zoom and read the text?
 Many of us have experienced this frustration.

 Anything below 50% is considered to be a good bounce rate.
 With a responsive website that loads within 3 to 4 seconds, you can expect a 40% bounce rate.